TheCaptain989/bazarr-cleansubs/README.md

 #### Additional Log
 Because Bazarr rotates its log daily, I've found that having a separate script log file is beneficial.
-A separate log file is therefore created for script activity called:
+By default, a separate log file is therefore created for script activity called:

 `/config/log/cleansubs.log`

 This log must be inspected or downloaded outside of Bazarr.
+The log file name can be modified with the `--log` command-line option.

 Script activity, including errors, will appear in both the script log and the native Bazarr log.

 Log rotation is performed with 2 log files of 512KB each being kept.

->Note: When run outside of Bazarr, the script will create a `cleansubs.log` file in the same directory that the script is executed from.
 ___

 # Credits